carlyoneccs/SoftwareEngineering/Ex1/Readme.md

-# Exercise 1 – Visual Studio 2roject Upload Instructions
+# Exercise 1 – Visual Studio Project Upload Instructions

 These instructions apply **regardless of how you created your work**:
 - Your own GitHub repository